French actor Michel Piccoli, arthouse star, is dead at 94

-PARIS (AP) — French actor Michel Piccoli, a prolific screen star who appeared in landmark films by directors such as Luis Bunuel and Jean-Luc Godard, has died.
+PARIS (AP) — French actor Michel Piccoli, a prolific screen star who appeared in landmark films by directors such as Luis Bunuel – including in his Academy Award winning “The Discreet Charm of the Bourgeoisie” —and Jean-Luc Godard, has died.
 He was 94.

 His family confirmed to French media Monday that he died last week, but they did not give a cause of death.